Overview

 - Unit 11: Research Plan

-- apply and assess data mining, simulation, and optimization techniques;
+- apply and assess data mining, simulation, optimization, and graphical modeling techniques (using Bayesian networks).

-- apply and assess research analysis techniques, including content analysis, computational complexity, discourse analysis, conversational analysis, and longitudinal data analysis, to information sciences.
+- assess research analysis techniques—including content analysis, computational complexity, discourse analysis, conversational analysis, and longitudinal data analysis—and apply them to information sciences.

 Evaluation

-In order to receive credit for COMP 695, you must achieve a cumulative course grade of "B-" (70 percent) or better, and must achieve an average grade of at least 60 percent on the assignments and achieve a grade of at least 60 percent on the Final Examination.
-Your cumulative course grade will be based on the following assessment.
+To receive credit for COMP 695, you must achieve a course composite grade of at least B– (70 percent), an average grade of at least 60 percent on the assignments, and a grade of at least 60 percent on the final assessment.

 Activity | Weight |